-What I wanted to do is an in-depth video that talks about the different things to consider when doing the plank.
-I wrote out my list and it ended up being 14 points that you need to remember when performing the plank.
+I wanted to do an in-depth video that talks about the different things to consider when doing the plank.
+I wrote out my list, and it ended up being 14 points you need to remember when performing the plank exercise.

 CLICK HERE to watch the video on YouTube

-I will get Orsy to go through it and I will end up chatting about the key points to remember with each thing when it comes to the plank.
+I will get Orsy to go through it, and I will end up chatting about the key points to remember with each thing regarding the plank.

 #1 – Head is in Good Alignment

-We are starting off with the head.
+We are starting with the head.
 I want the head in good alignment with the rest of the body so I can end up having the hands or the eyes looking between the hands.
-I don’t want Orsy to tilt the head back and look above as that puts a lot of stress in the neck.
+I don’t want Orsy to tilt the head back and look above, as that puts a lot of stress on the neck.

 #2 – Chin is Tucked

 The other thing I am looking at is I don’t want her to reach forward.
 I don’t want her to reach forward with her head.
 I want her chin tucked.
-I want her to keep her ear and shoulder in good alignment because if she ends up reaching forward with the head or dropping the head that puts more stress on that neck.
+And I want her to keep her ear and shoulder in good alignment because if she reaches forward with the head or drops the head, that puts more stress on that neck.

-Also, with the head being in good position and the neck being in good position we are strengthening those neck muscles.
-This ends up being an excellent exercise for people recovering from a neck injury because you are strengthening the alignment that you want and you are strengthening the stabilizers of the neck.
+Also, with the head in a good position and the neck in a good position, we are strengthening those neck muscles.
+This is an excellent exercise for people recovering from a neck injury because you are strengthening the alignment you want and strengthening the neck’s stabilizers.

 #3 – Forearms and Wrists In Neutral

-The next thing I am looking at is the wrist, elbow and the shoulder area.
-How I do the plank is you are on the forearms and the hands are on the mat.
-In this position your wrist ends up being in a good position, good in neutral which is what wrists are happiest being in.
+Next, I am looking at the wrist, elbow, and shoulder area.
+How I do the plank is you are on the forearms, and the hands are on the mat.
+In this position, your wrist ends up being in a good position, good in neutral, which is what wrists are happiest in.

 #4 – Elbows at 90 Degrees

 The next thing I am looking at is the elbows.
-The wrists are neutral which is what I want.
-I am having the elbows at 90 degrees, that’s the strongest position that they can be at.
+The wrists are neutral, which is what I want.
+I have the elbows at 90 degrees.
+That’s the most vital position that they can be in.